9 tips to get a good deal on your first auto loan

 7. Check out manufacturer specials

-There are first-time car buyer programs available at most manufacturers, and some even offer special deals for college students and recent grads.
+Most manufacturers offer first-time car buyer programs.
+Some even offer special deals for college students and recent grads.
 If you are planning on buying a new car, have the income and credit to back you up and want in-house financing, it makes sense to see if you can get a little money off.

 Manufacturers also offer rebates, 0 percent APR deals and special leases on new models.
 Keep an eye out for these.
 You will be more limited in what you can buy and how you can pay for it.
 But if you already have a clear idea of what you want and excellent credit, manufacturer specials can save you money on your first auto loan.